leonardomenti/quad-tree/README.md

 ## About Point Quad Trees

-In this project, we focus on Point Quad Trees, a specific type of quad tree where each subdivision's center always corresponds to a point.
+In this project, I focus on Point Quad Trees, a specific type of quad tree where each subdivision's center always corresponds to a point.
 I've implemented and tested an efficient deletion algorithm for two-dimensional Point Quad Trees, inspired by Hanan Sarnet's work from the University of Maryland [1].

 ## Repository